ctrain149/challice-website/README.md

-# challice-website
+# Author Website Application

-Creating a website for my personal use to display my web design prowess
+The purspose of this repo is to create a website for an author.